-10.6 Investment by Investment Manager directors, executives and staff for testing the operation of systems and for personal investment.
+10.6 Investment by Investment Manager directors, executives and staff

+From time to time, directors, executives and staff of the Investment Manager may buy and sell Bitcoin Interests in the Monochrome Bitcoin ETF for various purposes, including for testing the operation of systems and for personal investment.
 All transactions are subject to the Responsible Entity's and Investment Manager's personal trading policies.